How Much Does It Cost to Move?

 Q. What’s the average cost to move a 3-bedroom house?

-While costs vary from city to city, the average cost to move a 3-bedroom house is between $480 and $800.
+While costs vary from city to city, the average cost to move a house with 3 bedrooms is between $480 and $800.

 Q. Can I hire movers to move a single item?